-This application is a request for a land use change, with an associated rezoning on tax parcel 15699-001-005, consisting of 0.60 +/- acres.
+This application is a request for a zoning change, with an associated land use amendment on tax parcel 15699-001-005, consisting of 0.60 +/- acres.
 This parcel is located in the 1200 block of SW 25th Place, north side, and was created through a lot split approved by the City of Gainesville on July 13, 2021.
 The property currently is vacant but is surrounded by commercial development on the north and west sides and single-family on the east and south.
-Immediately west of the subject property is a UMU parcel, 2445 SW 13th.
+Immediately west of the subject property is a U7 parcel, 2445 SW 13th.
 Street, which is now unoccupied.